persalteas/RNANet/README.md

 ## Methodology
 We use the Rfam mappings between 3D structures and known Rfam families, using the sequences that are known to belong to an Rfam family (hits provided in RF0XXXX.fasta files from Rfam).
 Future versions might compute a real MSA-based clusering directly with Rfamseq ncRNA sequences, like ProteinNet does with protein sequences, but this requires a tool similar to jackHMMER in the Infernal software suite, which is not available yet.
+If interested by such approaches, the user may check tools like RNAlien.

 This script prepares the dataset from available public data in PDB, RNA 3D Hub, Rfam and SILVA.